 - Dr. Larry Rockwood is the recipient of the 2014 David J. King Teaching Award.

 - Dr. Ed Otto is the recipient of a 2013 College of Science Teaching Award.

 - College of Science Spring 2014 Convocation - May 14, 2014.

-- Presenting the Biology Undergraduate Program Research Semester class of 2013.
+- Presenting the Department of Biology Research Semester class of 2013.
 Back row: George Deegan, Kenneth Akakpo, Cameron Arshadi, Katherine Dickson.
 Front row from left: Shweta Chaudhary, Elizaveta Toshchakova, Tayyaba Feroze, Soyeon An, and Zuzanna Abdalla.